e0425705/ip/docs/README.md

 What can I do for you today?
 --------------------------------------------------------------------------------------------
-Commands available: list, help, done, todo, deadline, event, delete, find, save, bye
-    The expected format of input values:
+Commands available: list, help, done, todo, deadline, event, delete, find, save, bye The expected format of input values:
-    list - gives the list of data inputted help - this pulls out the commands available done x - x is the index of data that you want to mark as done todo x - x is the task description deadline x /by DATETIME - x is the task description and y is the deadline date and time event x /at DATETIME - x is the task description and y is the event date and time Format for DATETIME is YYYY-MM-DDtHHmm, where
+	list - gives the list of data inputted help - pulls out the commands available and their input format done x - x is the index of data that you want to mark as done todo x - x is the task description deadline x /by DATETIME - x is the task description and y is the deadline date and time event x /at DATETIME - x is the task description and y is the event date and time Format for DATETIME is YYYY-MM-DDtHHmm, where
 		YYYY = year, MM = month, DD = day, HH = hour, mm = minute
-    delete x - removes the task located at index x of the list find y - looks for task description with y included save - this saves the current list bye - this terminates the program
+	delete x - removes the task located at index x of the list find x - looks for task description with x included save - saves the current list
+	bye - terminates the program
 --------------------------------------------------------------------------------------------
 Created new file C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt
 --------------------------------------------------------------------------------------------